- Viewing Profile: Reputation: hekumzx

 A rogue will always try to gouge your aura-mastery heals.
 Just pop it, and run the direction the rogue is facing, also spin your camera around like a maniac if you think he is going to sprint or step gouge.

 Be aware that rogues WILL use Blind to stop your aura-mastery heals.

 Drop your fire-elemental totem early vs. a rogue to keep you in combat, and thus protect you from saps.

 Don't waste healing-stream by just dropping it off-cooldown.
 Its best to try to drop it before the next CC lands on you so your partners have the stream to heal them while you are CCd.
 Same logic goes for Healing Tide.
 I always try to healing stream or tide (based on enemy offensives used) before I get stuck in a long CC chain, so against a hunter I will try to drop these before he even lands the scatter shot, which will be followed up by another stun or a freezing trap, into a silence.

 PURGE!!!!
 Learn to have a habit of constantly purging.
 It will improve you tremendously as a resto shaman.
-Keeping a mage “clean” of buffs will allow you to sometimes instantly purge Presence of Mind, or Alter Time.
+Keeping a mage “clean” of buffs will allow you to sometimes instantly purge NS or offensive buffs.
 But learn to be mana-efficient with it as well, purging is high mana-cost.